nest/nestml/README.md

 ```py
 to_nest(path, target, dry, logging_level, module_name, store_log, dev)
 ```
-This operation expects the same set of arguments as in the case of the shell/CMD call, with the following default values being used, where only the `path` is mandatory:
+This operation expects the same set of arguments as in the case of command line invocation.
+The following default values being used; note that only the `path` is mandatory:

 | Argument | Type | Default |
 |---       |---   | --- |